dorukersoy47/IB-HL-CS/week17/SystemFundementals.md

     - what is in it for the company

 4. ...explain/determine the details of the change
     - when? where? who is involved? how much will it cost?
-Etc. → budget, time, scope
+Etc. → budget, time, scope,
+<br></br>

 ### Compatibility Issues Resulting from Situations Including Legacy Systems or Business Mergers